School-Semester-Summaries/media-semester-1/README.md

 This semester we had to follow 5 subjects.
 You follow all 5 subjects for 20 weeks.
 After the 20 weeks you put a focus on a single subject.
 This semester I decided to put a focus on the subject *Media*.
 This means that in the section *Group Projects* you will see more work related to the subject *Media*.
 Quick sidenote, I'm writing this 1,5 years after I actually finished the semester.
 Therefore smaller projects and/or exercises might be missing.
 Another even quicker sidenote, Per subject I have the original reports (in Dutch) that I also delivered to my teachers.
 The README's are bascially the original reports translated to English without irrelevant information.

 ## Media
-Made a pretty cool serious game in Dreams (PS4), here is the video
+Made a pretty cool serious game in Dreams (PS4)
 - [Dreams Page](https://indreams.me/dream/mCnkvZcVEDi)
 - [Gameplay Video](https://youtu.be/wH20_BVoavY)